 Absorb the unique cultural, natural and pastoral heritage that the Great Aussie Outback has to offer.
 Immerse yourself in the spectacular outback scenery, reflect on what life was like in the outback thousands of years ago and enjoy the comfort of your charming acccommodation.

-Climb aboard our luxury 4WD vehicle, as we head to Mutawintji National Park for our first day of touring.
+Climb aboard our fully equiped 4WD vehicle, as we head to Mutawintji National Park for our first day of touring.
 Learn the dreamtime story of Kullawarra and the Indigenous heritage of Mutawintji National Park.
 Be amazed at the hand stencils and rock engravings, providing a unique insight into the life and culture of the Australian aboriginal people.

 Wander through the famous art galleries of Broken Hill and visit the Big Picture and the Line of Lode, before heading to Silverton (almost a ghost town), the home of movies such as 'Mad Max 2' and 'A Town Like Alice'.
 Marvel at the vast expanse of Mundi Mundi plains, and be inspired by the spectacular views from the Sculpture Symposium.